AlgebraicGeometricModeling/MomentPolynomialOpt.jl/docs/mrkd/package.md

   - `MultivariateSeries` (v>=1.1.2) for the representation of moment sequences and the decomposition of series.

-To solve the moment optimization problems, SDP optimizers have also to be installed, such as `MosekTools`, `CSD`, ...
+To solve the moment optimization problems, an external SDP optimizers has  to be installed, such as `MosekTools`, `CSDP`, ...

 ## Development